Virtual Grand National Results

 In 2017, Cause Of Causes won the Virtual Grand National and was second in the race itself.
 In 2018, Tiger Roll did the double and last year Rathvinden won the Virtual race and was third in the race itself.

 In 2017, the algorithm came up with six of the top-10 finishers and the runner-up in the real race won The Virtual Grand National.
 In 2018, it selected six of only 12 finishers and the winner.

 Steve Rogers of Inspired said: “We were in disbelief for days afterwards.
 The races stand out on their own as sport and entertainment even without the extra ingredient of attempting to tell the nation where their favourite may finish.”

 Bookmakers offer bets on the Virtual Grand National, which is traditionally held a couple of hours before ‘The People’s Race’.
-Obviously, due to global health and safety risks there will be no Grand National in 2020 with government restrictions on mass gatherings and sporting events forcing the cancellation but the Virtual National will have no such problems.
-The Race is a charity event with all proceeds going to the NHS Charities Together.
+Last year, due to global health and safety risks the Virtual National took place of the main event with all proceeds going to the NHS Charities Together.
 This year, the Virtual race will be perhaps the best tip you can get for the real race the next day.
 It’s the closest simulation anyone can get to how the event could pan out.